-Sunset Restaurant & Bar, Four Seasons Bora Bora
+Vaimiti, Four Seasons Bora Bora

 Bloody Mary’s, Vaitape, Bora Bora

-This restaurant in the main town on Bora Bora is something of a French Polynesian institution.
-When you arrive to the thatched property, the first thing to greet you are ‘walls of fame’ covered with the names of celebrity faces who have visited the restaurant and including everyone from Tom Cruise to Kim Kardashian.
+This restaurant in the main town is something of an institution among Bora Bora restaurants.
+When you arrive at the thatched property, you’ll be greeted by the ‘walls of fame’ covered with the names of celebrity faces who have visited the restaurant and including everyone from Tom Cruise to Kim Kardashian.